 A survey course from the period of exploration and early colonization to the present.
-It includes the struggle for independence, the Civil War in Texas, and the growth of the state into an
+It includes the struggle for independence, the Civil War in Texas, and the growth of the state into an industrialized, urbanized society.

 HIST 3341, The Old South